The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

 AI check-ins are available at the moment of decision.
 A human partner cannot text you at 6:03 a.m. to ask if you went for your run.
 An AI can.
 The real-time capability bridges the gap between commitment and behavior.

 Consistency without fatigue.
 An AI check-in system applies the same standard every day without getting tired, distracted, or letting things slide out of relationship politeness.
+These differences are also why an AI accountability app and a human coach end up suited to different kinds of habits, with the AI handling the daily reps and the human reserved for the harder emotional work.

 This is part of what drives the growing evidence for AI phone calls and accountability: the combination of conversational accountability (which activates social pressure) with consistency and real-time availability produces measurable habit improvement.